-- 40. The Municipality may refuse to accept an application if- - (a) there is no proof of payment of the applicable fees; or - (b) the application is not in the form or does not contain the information or documents referred to in section 38.
+- 40. The Municipality may in terms of section 41(3) refuse to accept an application if- - (a) there is no proof of payment of the applicable fees; or - (b) the application is not in the form or does not contain the information or documents referred to in section 38.